Blog · New York · What To See at Rockefeller Center, Top of the Rock, and Fifth Avenue

 Don’t miss the recurring outdoor light show at Saks on Fifth Avenue.
 When you’re done, cross the street and you’ll be amazed by some of the most decorated window displays in history.
 There is no way you can visit and leave without feeling the holiday spirit.

-What to Do Near the Rockefeller Center in NYC
+Things to do near Rockefeller Center in NYC

 Saint Patrick's Cathedral